 Subclause 7.4.6.1

-constant_minus_max_num_ibc_merge_cand specifies the maximum number of IBC merging motion vector prediction (MVP) candidates supported in the slice subtracted from N. The maximum number of IBC merging MVP candidates, MaxNumMergeCand is derived as follows:
+five_minus_max_num_ibc_merge_cand specifies the maximum number of IBC merging motion vector prediction (MVP) candidates supported in the slice subtracted from 5.
+The maximum number of IBC merging MVP candidates, MaxNumMergeCand is derived as follows:

-MaxNumIntraBlockCopyMergeCand = N − constant_minus_max_num_ibc_merge_cand
+MaxNumIntraBlockCopyMergeCand = 5 − constant_minus_max_num_ibc_merge_cand

-If slice_type is I-slice, the value of MaxNumMergeCand shall be in the range of 1 to N, inclusive.
-Otherwise, the value of MaxNumMergeCand shall be in the range of 0 to N, inclusive.
+If slice_type is I-slice, the value of MaxNumMergeCand shall be in the range of 1 to 5, inclusive.
+Otherwise, the value of MaxNumMergeCand shall be in the range of 0 to 5, inclusive.

+We have noticed that a plenty of contributions, e.g. JVET-O0162, O0331, O0480, and O0574, have addressed an ambiguous issue when the number of merge candidates is equal to 1 in the current IBC design that AMVP shares the same motion vector candidate list.
+It is commented that the proposed syntax element, constant_minus_max_num_ibc_merge_cand, could better design with any one of methods provided from different proposals JVET-O0162, O0331, O0480, and O0574, and thus suggested to make decisions by considering both issues discussed.

 Clarification on merging indexes

 Another issue is also discussed to clarify whether different merge modes for different purposes should share the same syntax element to signal the index of the merge candidates or not.
 In current design, regular merge mode, sub-block merge mode and triangle merge mode have respective syntax element to signal the merging index, and, however, the regular merge mode and IBC merge mode share the same syntax elements, i.e., merge_idx.

-The design to share the same syntax element for two coding mode with different use cases should be avoided unless it is guaranteed there is a strong use case or connection.
+Proposed 2: The design to share the same syntax element for two coding mode with different use cases should be avoided unless it is guaranteed there is a strong use case or connection.
 It should be notified that there are two designs to separate the signaling of IBC merging index from the signaling of regular merging index.

-One is to add a new syntax element merge_ibc_idx to identify the index of IBC merging candidates.
-Another one is to simply add a new context to merge_idx, and a first context is used when regular merge mode is enabled, and a second context is used when IBC merge mode is enabled.
+Solution 1: One is to add a new syntax element merge_ibc_idx to identify the index of IBC merging candidates.

+Solution 2 (Suggested): Another one is to simply add a new context to merge_idx, and a first context is used when regular merge mode is enabled, and a second context is used when IBC merge mode is enabled.

+The proposed syntax change to VVC Draft is shown in the table below with yellow change mark: